eastgenomics/athena/README.md

 -c / --coverage_file : Per base coverage file (output from mosdepth or similar).

--n / output_name : (optional) Prefix for naming output file, if not given will use name from per base coverage file
+-n / --output_name : (optional) Prefix for naming output file, if not given will use name from per base coverage file

 Example usage: